Jeremy enjoys dueling in between working as a chemical analyst and campus building manager.

 How to Finish Your Monarch Deck

-Whatever route you choose, today's arsenal should set you well on your way to a Monarch victory, and I very highly recommend this competitive meta deck.
+Whatever route you choose, today's arsenal should set you well on your way to a Monarch victory, and I highly recommend this competitive meta deck, especially since many of its formerly-restricted cards are now unlimited.
 But for now, as we eagerly await the Konami's next expansion of card-destroying rulers, vote for your favorite Monarch and I'll see you at our next Yu-Gi-Oh review!

 Questions & Answers